By Peter Zuckerman and Amanda Padoan

 K2 is nearly 800 feet shorter than Mount Everest, but is considered the world’s second most deadly mountain after Annapurna.
 Of the roughly 300 climbers who have reached the top of K2, one out of four died on the way down.
 The route to the summit involves crossing a complicated glacier, ascending steep sections of rock, getting through the Bottleneck, a narrow rock chimney dominated by a glacier prone to dropping fractured blocks of ice on climbers.

 The HAPs helping climbers reach a summit have often summited two, three or more times and are experienced mountaineers.
-While some climb as equal partners with expedition climbers — much like Tenzing Norgay and Sir Edmund Hillary, who first summited Mount Everest — others have more limited support roles such as carrying supplies and setting up tents.
+While some climb as equal partners with expedition climbers — much like Tenzing Norgay and Sir Edmund Hillary, who first summited Mount Everest — others have support roles such as carrying supplies and setting up tents.

-In 2008, when an opportunity to summit opened up, the leaders of the various Serbian, South Korean, Italian, Norwegian, Dutch and American expeditions met to develop a plan to allow all the teams to efficiently work as a single team.
-The plan called for the HAPs to begin fixing ropes on the summit route before midnight on July 31 so the climbers could begin climbing at 3 a.m.
-The South Korean team agreed that they also would help fix the ropes.
+The plan called for the HAPs to begin fixing ropes on the summit route before midnight on July 31 so the climbers could start at 3 a.m.
+The South Korean team agreed to also help fix ropes.

-The delay at the Bottleneck meant that climbers were reaching the summit at 3 p.m., 5 p.m. and even 8 p.m., nearly 16 hours after leaving Camp 4.
-As the sun set and the climbers tried to make their way back through the Bottleneck, a massive slab of ice cracked off the glacier.
+As the sun set and the climbers started down through the Bottleneck, a massive slab of ice cracked off the glacier.
 It swept away Norwegian Rolf Bae and wiped out the fixed ropes guiding climbers downward.
 Cecile Skog, Bae’s wife, and fellow Norwegian Lars Flato Nessa made it to Camp 4, but others were trapped overnight in the “death zone” above 26,000 feet.
 Three Korean climbers were stranded in a tangle of ropes and died.

 When Shaheen Baig came down with altitude sickness and returned to Base Camp, the HAPs no longer had a way to communicate with each other.
 Four of those who died on K2 that day were HAPs.